 4.16.
-In the design of a research reactor, consideration should be given to the use of advanced materials with greater ageing resistance (e.g. materials with a high resistance to corrosion, or high strength).
+In the design of a research reactor, consideration should be given to the use of advanced materials with greater ageing resistance (e.g. materials with a high resistance to corrosion, high strength, or resistance to neutron and thermal embrittlement).
 Consideration should also be given to the combined effects of several degradation mechanisms acting simultaneously and to the use of compatible materials, especially materials used for welding.